dddtimer/Frontiers-of-Science/tutorials/authoring_lessons_in_argos.md

 2. **Add a New Objective**:
    - Click **"Add Objective"** and write out your learning goal.
-   - Example: "Understand the fundamentals of cellular biology".
+   - Example: "Develop proficiency in statistics".

 3. **Add Sub-Objectives** (optional):
    - Click **"Add Sub-Objective"** under each learning objective to add more specific targets.
-   - Example: "Differentiate between prokaryotic and eukaryotic cells".
+   - Example: "Demonstrate an understanding of mean, standard deviation, and standard error.".

 4. **Tag Learning Objectives to Content and Assessments**:
    - When editing a page or an assessment question, look for the **"Objectives"** section.